BlueBrain/BluePySubcellular/README.md

 to get the status of the simulation which can be

     started: The simulation is running.
     error: An error occurred.
-Ple consult the log on the Subcellular app.
+Please consult the log on the Subcellular app.
     finished: The simulation has been finished.

 To wait for the results you can use a loop: